ssube/isolex/docs/dev/style.md

 ### Ternaries

 Ternaries SHOULD NOT be used, but MAY be used with `return` or assignments.
+When reasonable, prefer an `if`/`else` or method call (chances are it's a logical unit worth a method and test).

 Ternaries MUST NOT be nested.
+Ever.

 ### Tests